Competitions

 Competition Format: online submission

-Accepted entry modes: Creative writing piece
+Accepted entry modes: creative writing piece

-Deadline for entries: Friday 29 September 2023
+Deadline for entries: TBC

 Prize/s: Placegetters: Signed copy of My Place by Nadia Wheatley, a book pack of Walker Books and a certificate of achievement.
 All other entrants: a PDF certificate of participation.